tencent cloud

 Setting Application Acceleration

 If you use TEM JAR/WAR for deployment and select the KONA JDK 11/Open JDK 11 runtime environment, TEM will enable the application acceleration feature and support zero-code modification acceleration for Spring Boot applications by default.
-TEM enhances the AppCDS feature in OpenJDK, so you don't need to modify the nested JAR package structure in the original Spring Boot application, and TEM directly provides best practices of Java application acceleration to shorten the startup time by 10%–40% during instance scale-out.
+TEM enhances the AppCDS feature in OpenJDK, so you don't need to modify the nested JAR package structure in the original Spring Boot application, and TEM directly provides practical tutorials of Java application acceleration to shorten the startup time by 10%–40% during instance scale-out.

 JVM Parameter Optimization